jackghx/Anonycord/README.md

 - Face ID requires the `NSFaceIDUsageDescription` key, which is set in the project build settings.
 Without it, opening the vault would crash.
 - Blackout floors the system brightness and restores it when you leave blackout or background the app, so the device is never left dark.

-## Roadmap

-- Second-device remote control, so an operator can start, stop, or monitor recording from a paired phone over a local peer-to-peer connection.
-- Front and back simultaneous capture.
-- Optional recording time limit and auto-stop.

 ## Credits